wlandau/fbseq/README.md

 # Check your system.

 You need to have at least R $\ge$ 3.2.0, along with the R packages `coda`, `ggplot2`, `methods`, `reshape2`, and `knitr`.
 All are available through the [Comprehensive R Archive Network (CRAN](https://cran.r-project.org/).
 With those requirements met, you can install `fbseq`, load it in an R session, create input, and analyze output.
-To actually run the underlying Markov chain Monte Carlo (MCMC) procedure, however, you need access to a machine with a [CUDA-enabled GPU](http://www.nvidia.com/object/cuda_home_new.html), along with the [`fbseqCUDA` package](https://github.com/wlandau/fbseqCUDA). `fbseqCUDA` is the internal engine of `fbseq`, and it is implemented in CUDA to provide necessary acceleration for the MCMC. `fbseq` and `fbseqCUDA` are kept separate for convenience.
-For example, you can set up input with `fbseq` and without `fbseqCUDA` on a low-end laptop, run the main algorithm remotely with both `fbseq` and `fbseqCUDA` on a CUDA-enabled [cloud computing enterprise](http://www.nvidia.com/object/gpu-cloud-computing-services.html) such as [Amazon Web Services](http://aws.amazon.com/ec2/instance-types/), and analyze the output locally with `fbseq` and without `fbseqCUDA`.
-See the [`fbseqCUDA` installation vignette](https://github.com/wlandau/fbseqCUDA/blob/master/vignettes/install.html) for more details.
-For best viewing, download the html vignette to your desktop and then open it with a browser.

 # Install `fbseq`